The Split Squad: Formation

 he'd arranged to have perform in Harrisburg, PA.
 Later, Parallax Project shared the bill with The Baseball Project, which Kantor also was in, so when the band was recording the album in David Minehan's Woolly Mammoth studio in Boston, they contacted Kantor, who added keyboards to some of the tracks.
 Kantor tours with the rest of the band when show dates don't interfere with his job as the Fenway Park organist for the Boston Red Sox.
 The Split Squad made their live debut on March 16 at the 2013 SXSW Festival.

-Another way to consider how the members came to know one another is to look at the relevant bands they've been in over the years: